furrykef/oedict/README.md

 It stands on the shoulders of giants: much of the content is derived, directly or indirectly, from various sources, especially Wiktionary and Bosworth-Toller.
 Non-copyrightable elements have also been taken from resources such as _An Old English Grammar_ by Quirk and Wrynn.

+Thanks to the Ænglisċ Discord (https://discord.gg/9rwnDRC) for all their help!